What to Pack for an Adventure Hiking Elopement – The Ultimate Adventure Elopement Hiking Gear List

 Here is a great article that lists the best winter hiking gloves of 2020:

-If you’re wanting to keep your ears warm, and worried about messing up your hair, earmuffs are a great alternative, and still look super cool in photos!
+If you’re wanting to keep your ears warm and are worried about messing up your hair, earmuffs are a great alternative, and still look super cool in photos!
 If you’re worried about what you’ll look like in a photo, check out Bill below!
 He’s rocking earmuffs and looks like he’s living his best life! (cause he’s warm, yeah!)

 Essential Items to pack for your Backpacking Hiking Elopement – What to Pack for an Adventure Hiking Elopement